Tom2702/Bicycle_Manufacturer_Sales_Operations_Analysis_SQL/README.md

 | Several products had sales quantities close to or slightly above stock quantities, indicating potential inventory pressure. | Monitor stock-to-sales ratio regularly to reduce shortage risk and improve replenishment planning. |
 | In 2014, there were 224 pending purchase orders with a total value of about 3.87M. | Track pending purchase orders regularly to manage procurement delays and cash flow exposure. |

-## How to Run the Project

-1. Open Google BigQuery.
-2. Use the `adventureworks2019` dataset.
-3. Open `Bicycle Manufacturer Sales & Operations Analysis.sql`.
-4. Run each query independently.
-5. Compare the query outputs with the result screenshots in this README.

-## Tech Stack

-- Google BigQuery
-- SQL
-- Window Functions
-- CTEs
-- Data Analysis
-- Inventory Analysis
-- Customer Retention Analysis
-- Sales and Purchasing Analytics

 ## Outcome